excellalabs/js-best-practices-workshopper/exercises/get_started/problem.md

 as some bad practices to avoid.

 You will be making changes to a vending machine app.
 You will be given a file called `vendingMachine.js` as well as a few other empty js files.
-The next few excercises will have you break down the vending machine into a program that still functions the same but is easier to maintain, test, and update.
+The next few exercises will have you break down the vending machine into a program that still functions the same but is easier to maintain, test, and update.

 When you exit this instructions screen, the files necessary for the exercises will be downloaded for you.